jessiepuls/greetings/README.md

+# Greetings

-Hello perspective coworker!
+Greetings perspective coworker!
 We're going to try a little exercise so we can try to work through a problem together.

 As a person who is not greeted frequently enough I need a service I can request greetings from at will.